Azure/ResourceModules/modules/service-bus/namespace/network-rule-set/README.md

 ### Parameter: `ipRules`

 List of IpRules.
 It will not be set if publicNetworkAccess is "Disabled".
 Otherwise, when used, defaultAction will be set to "Deny".

 - Required: No
 - Type: array
 - Default: `[]`

-### Parameter: `namespaceName`

-The name of the parent Service Bus Namespace for the Service Bus Network Rule Set.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ### Parameter: `publicNetworkAccess`

 This determines if traffic is allowed over public network.
 Default is "Enabled".
 If set to "Disabled", traffic to this namespace will be restricted over Private Endpoints only and network rules will not be applied.

 - Required: No
 - Type: string
 - Default: `'Enabled'`